malindaprasad/AntiWannaCryMutexService/README.md

 Ref
 `https://gist.github.com/N3mes1s/afda0da98f6a0c63ec4a3d296d399636`

+* When run service, you cant see mutex from Desktop app.
+So better to have Desktop hidden app.
+* I you have older windows, please recompile with lower .net version.

 Developer dont take any risk or affecct because of this tool. and developer not gaurantee about 100% safty